 BA uses a 787 Dreamliner and a Boeing 777 on the route.
 The airline’s Club World Business Class product features lie-flat beds, 10.4 inch entertainment screens, in-seat power sockets and luxury bedding by The White Company.
 Amenity kits are also designed by The White Company and contain Elemis skincare products so you can freshen up during the flight.
 When it comes to dining, British Airways offers a three-course meal paired with expertly sourced wines, as well as a Club Kitchen where you can help yourself to snacks and treats during the flight.
 As a Business Class customer you also benefit from perks at the airport, such as dedicated check-in, a generous baggage allowance, fast-track security and priority boarding.

-When you arrive at Toronto Pearson International Airport there are numerous options for getting downtown.
+Direct business class flights to Toronto from London land at Toronto Pearson International Airport and, on arrival, there are numerous options for getting downtown.
 Taxis have flat fares based on the time and destination you’re travelling to, but expect to pay around $40-$60 for a cab to downtown.
-Alternatively you can hail an Uber or Lyft if you prefer to use rideshare apps – these can sometimes be a bit cheaper.
+Alternatively you can hail an Uber or Lyft if you prefer to use ride-share apps – these can sometimes be a bit cheaper.

 Toronto has an excellent public transportation system but if you wish to take a road trip outside of the city then you may want to hire a car.
 You’ll find car rental counters for Avis, Budget, Dollar/Thrifty, Enterprise, Hertz and National/Alamo on Level 1 of the Terminal 1 and Terminal 3 parking garages.